aws-samples/awsome-distributed-training/README.md

 | [`4.amazon-eks`](./1.architectures/4.amazon-eks)                   | Compute  | Manifest files to train with Amazon EKS             |
 | [`5.sagemaker-hyperpod`](./1.architectures/5.sagemaker-hyperpod)   | Compute  | SageMaker HyperPod template for distributed training|

-More will come, feel free to add new ones (EKS, Ray?).
+More will come, feel free to add new ones (ex.
+Ray?).
 You will also find [documentation](./1.architectures/efa-cheatsheet.md) for EFA and the recommended environment variables.

 ## 2. Custom Amazon Machine Images